 IDEM and ISDH need information regarding the soil's hydraulic loading rate.
 The soil's hydraulic loading rate is a measure of the soil's ability to effectively drain water.

-Typically, soil hydraulic loading rate is measured in units of gallons per day per square foot (gpd/ft2).
+foot (gpd/ft^2) .
 At a minimum, for all sites proposing subsurface soil absorption disposal of effluent, an on-site soil survey performed by a qualified individual should be used to determine the on-site soil hydraulic loading rate.
 This information is based on information found in ISDH Bulletin S.E.
 13 and the texture and structure relationships identified in the soil profile included in the on-site soil survey report.